 In addition to creating an attractive and functional social media profile for your business, you also need to pay close attention to what your audience has to say.

-When using social media networks like Facebook, people can share their experiences by rating your business page.
+When leveraging social media management strategies in networks like Facebook, people can share their experiences by rating your business page.

-In other cases, you’ll have to join meaningful conversations, run polls, and find other creative ways to gauge your audience’s sentiment towards your brand.
+In other cases, you’ll have to join meaningful conversations, run polls, and find other creative ways to gauge your audience’s sentiment toward your brand.

 Reputation Management 101: How to Manage Online Reputation